Controlling charge and spin transport in an Ising-superconductor Josephson junction

 We now turn to the Josephson junction which is schematically shown in Fig.~\ref{fig1}(a).
 The in-plane exchange fields in the two Ising superconductors, which are denoted as $s1$ and $s2$, originate from the corresponding ferromagnetic layers.
-The two exchange fields, with a relative orientation defined by the angle $\theta$, are assumed to have the same magnitude $J$.
-The Josephson phase is denoted by $\phi$.
+The two exchange fields, with a relative orientation defined by the angle $\theta$, are assumed to have the same magnitude $J\equiv |{\bm J}|$.
+The magnetization direction of a ferromagnetic layer can be controlled by an external magnetic field.
+For a junction in which the two ferromagnetic layers have different thicknesses, an applied magnetic field will predominantly tune the magnetization of the thinner layer leading to a controlled relative alignment between the exchange fields~\cite{SC_spinvalve18}.
+The Josephson phase is denoted by $\phi=\phi_{s1}-\phi_{s2}$.
 The central barrier separating the two superconductors can be either nonmagnetic or ferromagnetic with out-of-plane magnetization and spin polarization ${\cal P}$.
 We consider a tunnel junction characterized by the conductance $G_t$ including the valley degree of freedom.
 The expressions of the charge current $I_c$ and the $z$-polarized spin current $I_s$ in superconductor $s1$ are, respectively, given by~\cite{Eschrig15_NJP, SM}

 where

 with $\hat{\kappa}={\rm diag}(\sigma_z, \sigma_z)$, $k_B$ the Boltzmann constant, and $T$ the temperature.
 Here, $\hat{g}^r_{\alpha}$ is the retarded counterpart of $\hat{g}$ in Eq.~\eqref{g} for superconductor $\alpha=s1,s2$.